evanmiltenburg/dutch_testbench/README.md

 * `dedeyne_etal_typicality.py`
 * `dedeyne_etal_goodness.py`

-## Main file
+## How to use this module
 The main file is `test_suite.py`.
-This file contains six test functions that each take a `model` object and return a dictionary with the outcome of the test.
+This file contains six test functions that each take a `model` object and a `set` of words in the model (i.e. the vocabulary), and return a dictionary with the outcome of the test.
 Import it using `from dutch_testbench import test_suite`.
+The file `evaluate.py` provides an example.

+#### The six test functions

 * `test_relatedness_1` Tests relatedness by checking whether the strongest associate for each exemplar is more strongly associated with the exemplar than the third strongest one.
 Uses data from De Deyne & Storms (2008).